CDCgov/ixa/docs/book/src/topics/random-module.md

 let value = context.sample_distr(MyRng, Uniform::new(2.0, 10.0).unwrap());
 ```

-> [!WARNING] `rand` Crate Version Compatibility As of this writing, the latest
+> [!WARNING] `rand` Crate Version Compatibility
+>
-> version of the `rand` crate is v0.9.1, but some popular crates in the Rust
+> As of this writing, the latest version of the `rand` crate is v0.9.2, but some
-> ecosystem still use `rand@0.8.*`, which is incompatible.
-Using an incompatible
+> popular crates in the Rust ecosystem still use `rand@0.8.*`, which is
-> version in your code can result in confusing errors that ends with the
+> incompatible.
+Using an incompatible version in your code can result in
-> tell-tale line, "Note: there are multiple different versions of crate `rand`
+> confusing errors that end with the tell-tale line, "Note: there are multiple
-> in the dependency graph".
-Always using `rand` that Ixa re-exports at
+> different versions of crate `rand` in the dependency graph".
+Always using
-> `ixa::rand` will help you avoid this trap.
+> `rand` that Ixa re-exports at `ixa::rand` will help you avoid this trap.

 ### Custom Random Generation